dgarhdez/dgarhdez.github.io/pda/02_variables_and_types/02_variables_and_types.md

 print(my_str_variable)
 ```

+> '5'

 This will print `'5'` to the console, indicating that the variable `my_str_variable` is a string.
-Although for us, humans hopefully, it's the same, for Python it's a different type.
+Although for us, humans -- hopefully--, it's the same, for Python it's a different type.
 Python and other programming languages are very strict about types, so we need to be careful when converting between them.

 ### Type coercion